-Errors and Omissions insurance is also known as professional liability insurance, or malpractice insurance.
-This protects the designer from the full costs of defending themselves, including judgements, settlements and claims.
+Errors and Omissions insurance is also known as professional liability insurance or malpractice insurance.
+This protects the designer from the full costs of defending themselves, including judgments, settlements, and claims.

 In the example at Balthazar, if the mirror had been custom designed and failed to perform as intended, general or product liability insurance can protect the designer.

-E&O or professional liability will protect the designer if there is any personal or financial harm from an act, error, or omission due to the the designers service's.
+E&O or professional liability will protect the designer if there is any personal or financial harm from an act, error, or omission due to the designer's services.

 This will also cover the interior designer's costs of defending themselves, even if a lawsuit is frivolous.
-For example, if a client sues because they blame the loss of business at their restaurant on the very colors and finishes they insisted on, and then a noted restaurant critic not only pans the food, but the paint color.
+For example, if a client sues because they blame the loss of business at their restaurant on the very colors and finishes they insisted on, a noted restaurant critic pans the food and the paint color.

 An interior designer's specifications are legal contract documents.
-Many specification systems allow the designer to store a template or boilerplate for each specification so that all details are accounted for.
+Therefore, many specification systems allow the designer to store a template or boilerplate for each specification to account for all details.

 The designer should also document:

-- Communication such as with with vendors and contractors
+- Communication such as with vendors and contractors

 - Construction observation throughout the project, including production or construction safety issues

-By using thorough in-house documents like checklists and standard operating procedures (SOPs), a designer can also make sure that the entire staff understand the critical processes, and the interior designer's contractual obligations and responsibilities.
+Using thorough in-house documents like checklists and standard operating procedures (SOPs), a designer can also ensure that the entire staff understands the critical processes and the interior designer's contractual obligations and responsibilities.